shahar0809/Image-Processing-HW/README.md

 # Image-Processing-HW
-HW in Image Processing course (2021) at Haifa University
+HW in Image Processing course (Winter, 2021) at Haifa University